The Importance of Trust at Work

-The foundation of every strong relationship is trust.
+The foundation of every healthy relationship is trust.
 Now that work has evolved from a command and control environment (For emerging professionals: this was a leadership style where employees just did what their manager said to do, when they were told to do it – no individual thinking, ugh) to a cognitive, collaborative, shared-success environment (yay), strong, trustful relationships are critically important.

 What is trust?

-Why trust is important in the workplace?
+Why is trust important in the workplace?

 Be a Trusted Colleague